Rust vs Go in 2025

 Can I say something without everyone getting mad?

-Which is better, Rust or Go?
-Which language should you choose for your next project, and why?
-How do the two compare in areas like performance, simplicity, safety, features, scale, and concurrency?
-What do they have in common, and where do they fundamentally differ?
-Let’s find out, in this friendly and even-handed comparison of Rust and Golang.
+Which is better, Rust or Go—and does that question even make sense?
+Which language should you choose for your next project in 2025, and why?
+How does Rust compare with Go in areas like performance, simplicity, safety, features, scale, and concurrency?

 Rust and Go are both awesome